kasperjunge/copcon/README.md

 ### Setting Up the Development Environment

-1. Ensure you have Python 3.11+ and Poetry installed.
+1. Ensure you have Python 3.11+ and uv installed.
 2. Clone the repository:

     ```bash